 A vacant Dallas rental property is a property that isn’t earning you any income.
 Vacant properties are also detrimental to maintenance and keeping the home in good condition.
-When no one is living in it, you don’t know that there’s a leak under the sink or a hole in the drywall.
+When no one is living in it, you don’t know if there’s a leak under the sink or a pest problem.
 It’s important that you keep your property occupied, not only so you increase your ROI, but also so you preserve its value.

 During a brief vacancy, you should take care of minor repair issues and cosmetic updates.
 However, you don’t want that vacancy period to stretch on.
 The longer your home is not occupied, the less money you’re earning on it.
 Working with a professional Dallas property manager can help you minimize your vacancy time and earn more on your investment.

 There are a number of other things you can do to avoid long vacancy periods.

 Preparing Your Rental Home for the Dallas Market

 Quick tenant placement will reduce vacancy, and to get a good tenant in there fast, you need to have a great home to offer.

 Make sure your home is rent ready before you put it on the rental market.
 It has to be in excellent shape, and looking good to prospects.